 A recent blog post by the Cascade Bike Blog – operated by the Cascade Bicycle Club – highlights some of the frustrations that vulnerable users and safety advocates are facing with the implementation of the Vulnerable User Law.
 Among the challenges is the simple fact that many law enforcement officers and much of the judiciary system are unaware of the laws and are therefore not enforcing them properly.

-In their blog post, Cascade highlights one particular accident in which a female bicyclist was critically injured after an SUV ran a stop sign and crashed into her.
+In their blog post, Cascade highlights one particular bicycle accident case in which a female bicyclist was critically injured after an SUV ran a stop sign and crashed into her.
 The woman's injuries were so severe that she had to be transported directly to a nearby hospital and spent nearly a week being treated for her injuries.
 At the end of it all, she was facing nearly $100,000 in medical bills as a result of the bicycle accident.

 But the woman later found that the driver had not been cited at all at the scene of the accident, despite the fact that she ran a stop sign and was clearly at fault.
 Once the woman finally contacted the police officer who responded to the accident, the officer was reportedly non-cooperative and was unfamiliar with the Vulnerable User Law.
 After the victim and her family pleaded their case, prosecutors finally filed charges against the driver for failure to yield, driving without insurance and negligent driving in the second degree involving a vulnerable user.